sallake/sallake.github.io/README.md

 # 👋 Hello!
 I'm Salma - welcome to my page!

-👩🏻‍💻 I'm a penultimate student pursuing a combined degree in Commerce & Laws at USYD!
+- 👩🏻‍💻 I'm a penultimate student pursuing a combined degree in Commerce & Laws at USYD
-🎓 I have recently graduated from my Bachelors in Commerce (Business Information Systems) and am continuing my legal studies!
+- 🎓 I have recently graduated from my Bachelors in Commerce (Business Information Systems) and am continuing my legal studies
-🚀 I'm interested in commercial law, technology law, project management, and entrepreneurship!
+- 🚀 I'm interested in commercial law, technology law, project management, and entrepreneurship

 ## Awards